KTKLN Card & e-PMI for Indonesian Helpers in Singapore (2026 Guide)

 2. The Current 2026 System: e-PMI Registration with BP2MI

 e-PMI is mandatory for every Indonesian citizen deploying overseas for domestic work, including Indonesian helpers coming to Singapore.
 Managed by BP2MI in coordination with each province's Disnaker (Dinas Tenaga Kerja).
-Digital certificate tied to the helper's NIK (national ID number) — follows her across contracts.
+Digital certificate tied to the helper's NIK (national ID number), which follows her across contracts.

 This Indonesia-side process runs in parallel with the Singapore-side Work Permit and IPA application handled by your MOM-licensed agency.